7 Ways to Recycle Better at a Senior Living Community

 - Participate in your communities recycle program from home

 - Learn what to recycle and what not to recycle to streamline your household

 - Start using your own bags for shopping

-There are many more easy things you can do to start recycling in your home.
+There are many more simple ways to recycle you can do in your home.
 Learn more in this article about how to start today.

 Knowing the difference between what you can and cannot recycle makes it easier for you and for the companies that have to sift through the items to make sure they are in fact a recyclable item.

 Don’t throw away items like earrings, vases, silverware, containers, even keys.
 Someone out there will find use for these items!
 There are budding artists, crafters and DIY folks who are happy to take these items off your hands.
 Using a site like Nextdoor is a great way to find these people in your local area to pick these things up from you.
 They turn them into treasures!

 Water.
 What?
 Yes, recycling water is becoming a big thing.
 If you use water to boil pasta or vegetables, don’t throw it away.
 Pour it in your garden, this is a great way to recycle water and will only benefit your garden.
 People are reusing bathwater, rainwater and dishwashing water to use in their yard and garden beds.

 I have read that some people have a recycle receptacle in each major room.
 Some simpler advice is to have a dual trash bin system set up so that it’s easy to throw things in the correct bin.

 Keep up with clutter and donate items that you are not using.
 Someone will find use for things that you don’t want thus keeping up with reuse and repurpose.
 Things like books can easily be recycled to friends or establishments.
 Look around the house, are there things you can clean up or get rid of?
 There always are right?
 Look in your closets for shoe, boots, scarves and old shirts and pants.
 Go through your drawers that you rarely open and see if there are candles, boxes or other items you might have said to yourself “someday I will use this for something” and make the decision to use it or discard.